nurulaqilahz/ClinicSystem/finalreport_README.md

 ## 1.2 PROBLEM DESCRIPTION
 ### 1.2.1 Background of the problem

-The environment in which we are planning to develop the application is using web application.
+The environment in which we planned is to develop the application is using web application.
 The target users that will use the system are the receptionists and doctors.
 Generally, a common problem with the current processes that some clinics are facing is that they use traditional database whereby they keep all the patients’ records in a log book.
 Whenever the patients visit the clinic to meet the doctor, the clients will wait for a long time for the receptionist to search for their names in order to track the record.
 This